 What's happened

-Following the US-backed abduction of Maduro, Venezuela's military is under pressure to adapt.
-Experts warn that the Venezuelan military must dissociate from accusations and accept US oil deals to maintain influence amid ongoing political turmoil and potential US intervention.
+Since the US-backed abduction of Maduro, Venezuela's military is under pressure to align with US interests.
+Experts warn that the military must dissociate from accusations and accept US oil deals to maintain influence amid ongoing political turmoil and potential intervention.

 What's behind the headline?